diksha-yadav-19/diksha-yadav-19/README.md

 Focused on **MERN Stack** development, where I:
 - Developed full-stack web applications utilizing MongoDB, Express.js, React, and Node.js.
 - Implemented RESTful APIs and dynamic user interfaces.
-- Applied agile methodologies and worked in sprints to deliver project milestones efficiently.

 ### 🚀 Core Team Member at GDSC, PUP
 Contributed to the **Google Developer Student Clubs** by: